Continuous Delivery for AWS Lambda Applications

 Workflows can be added individually for each Lambda Service deploying to each environment.
 You can also templatize these deployment workflows that can call Infrastructure, Service, and Environment as variables at runtime, removing the need for duplication across many Lambda services.

-a.
 Harness will automatically populate the steps needed to deploy and rollback your Lambda Service:

-b.
 You can also add workflow preparation, verification or wrap-up steps for your Lambda Service.
 In the example below, you can define simple test events for each of your Lambda functions using payload assertions.

 At this point, the Workflow is ready to execute a workflow.